Laurence Penney 🐎

 ### FauxFoundry (2019–), with [Irene Vlachou](https://www.ivtype.com)

 A webfont service providing matching synthetic fonts to expand the character set of Latin fonts.
 A user drag-drops a Latin font onto FauxFoundry, which generates a few lines of CSS for the user to incorporate into their website.
 The CSS links to a synthetic Greek font created on-the-fly, hosted at fauxfoundry.com, and specified as the fallback font in the font-family property.
 Currently working for Greek, providing Greek fallback fonts for fonts that lack Greek.
 The system works by taking 12 measurements from key glyphs in the Latin font (corresponding with the [Type Network parametric axes](https://variationsguide.typenetwork.com)), and applies them as variation settings for the 12 axes of our parametric font.
-We presented FauxFoundry at [ICTVC Patras 2019](https://ictvc.org/2019/en/) and at [ATypI Tokyo 2019](https://www.atypi.org/conferences/tokyo-2019) in our talk [Parametric Fallback Fonts for the Web](https://www.youtube.com/watch?v=pYNz-fST-Sg) (20 mins).
+We presented FauxFoundry at [ICTVC Patras 2019](https://ictvc.org/2019/en/), at [ATypI Tokyo 2019](https://www.atypi.org/conferences/tokyo-2019) in our talk [Parametric Fallback Fonts for the Web](https://www.youtube.com/watch?v=pYNz-fST-Sg) (20 mins), and at [Grapholinguistics in the 21st Century](https://grafematik2020.sciencesconf.org).
 Specimens: [1st edition](https://archive.org/details/fauxfoundry-fauxgrec-2019/mode/2up), [2nd edition](http://futuretext.org/fauxgrec-a-la-grecque-specimen-by-fauxfoundry).

 ### Axis-Praxis (2016–)